Results

 3rd Result

-The 3rd result contributes to the 3rd objective of FERTILE, i.e., to develop training materials, including exemplar Artful ER projects as open educational resources for pre & in-service teachers and academic educators.
-The FERTILE Training Materials supports a modular training structure and provides all the necessary content for activities taking place f2f & online.
+The 3rd result contributes to the 3rd objective of the “FERTILE” project, i.e., to develop training materials, including exemplar Artful ER projects as open educational resources for pre- and in-service teachers and academic educators.
+The “FERTILE” Training Materials support a modular training structure and provide all the necessary content for activities taking place f2f and online.

-The content developed includes individual & collaborative & peer-review activities taking place f2f, synchronously or asynchronously, exemplar Artful ER projects, presentations (ppt or video), study material & scientific papers web resources.
+The content developed includes individual, collaborative, and peer-review activities taking place face-to-face, synchronously or asynchronously, exemplar Artful ER projects, presentations (PowerPoint or video), study material, and scientific papers web resources.

 The main innovation of this result is the experiential training approach that the training scheme and content adopt, aiming to provide Artful ER experiences to the trainees-educators similar to those of their students.